Skip to content

 Scheduled Task

 Open Task Scheduler and create a new task to run as the current user.
 Set the trigger to your desired run time.
 Before business hours or you could also create an account just for running this task.
 For action select 'start a program'.
-Program will be the path to your python.exe such as c:\python39\python.exe.
+Program will be the path to your python.exe such as c:\python\python313\python.exe.
 Additional arguments will be the path to your automateUpdate.py such as c:\myScripts\automateUpdate.pyand Start In will be the path to the folder containing the automateUpdate.py such as c:\myScripts.
 If there are any spaces in your path you may need to wrap the entire string in quotes such as "c:\my scripts\automateUpdates.py".

 Shortcut Option